 Co-creation is seen as a form of Open Innovation: ideas are shared, rather than kept to oneself.
 It is closely connected to other buzz-word like 'user-generated content' and 'mass-customisation'.
-The development of co-creation approaches was also supported by the changed behaviour of customers, who demand more involvement into product development.
-Altough, opening up the innovation process of a company can be scary.
-Most companies hesitate to share ideas and strategies with people that are externals to the organization.
-It is a natural reaction, but in the end it's the results that count: new products, new profit pools, new ways of thinking, new energy.
+The development of co-creation approaches was also supported by the changed behaviour of users, who demand more involvement into service development.
+Altough, opening up for the public can be scary for service providers.
+Most of the service providers hesitate to create platforms for engaging with the civil society and various stakeholders since it is complicated to come to terms with stakeholders who do not understand the responsibilities, procedures and possibilities of service providers.
+It is a natural reaction, but in the end it's the results that counts: new, better and cost-effective services, and satisfied citizens.